Table of Contents

 - Video player needs a MP4/WEBM format videos (it is recommended to have more than one video file type).

-- A 640x360 poster for the video, if there will be a video wall (the wall will be black before playing the video if no poster will be provided).
+- A poster for the video (video container will be black before playing the video if a poster is not provided).

 - Banner assets containing manifest.json file and HTML file zipped together with images, scripts and other material.